How to Use The Next Big Market Sell-off To Your Advantage

 Then, assume that the management team adds a correction that the contract actually won’t be put into place until midway through next year.
 Short-term traders get frustrated (they wanted to see earnings double this year) and sell shares, and the stock drops back almost to where it was trading before the first announcement.

-According to the financial models, this stock is much riskier than a “steady Eddie” competitor drug stock, even though our company has huge growth potential and an existing customer base that is still paying for its line of products.
+According to the financial models, this stock is much riskier than a “steady Eddie” competitor.
+Even though our company has huge growth potential and an existing customer base that is still paying for its current line of products.
 This is just one example of how volatility really doesn’t equate with risk.

 We can also run down a list of hedge fund managers who had nearly zero volatility (Long Term Capital Management, Madoff, etc.) and still wound up being some of the riskiest investments available.
-And there are plenty of very talented managers who embrace volatility when they are generating profits while still being very careful to protect the initial capital.
+And there are plenty of very talented managers who embrace volatility and generate profits while still being careful to protect the initial capital.

 The Truth About Volatility